“Use your time and use it well, for what matters most to you.”

 That pervasive curiosity was nurtured greatly by Teva’s maternal grandmother, Ruth Levin March (whom Teva documents beautifully in the essay in her book called “Granny’s Legacy”).
 “I had a really beautiful dichotomy in my childhood between growing up in deep nature and having grandparents in Los Angeles,” says Teva.
 “My grandmother was really worried that, growing up in small towns, we’d grow up with small minds.
 So she’d take us one at a time to different places.
 It started in the U.S. to learn American history, and then to wherever we wanted—we got to choose.”

-Teva’s granny didn’t reserve learning for big trips.
+Her granny didn’t reserve learning for big trips.
 Every outing was an opportunity for discovery.
 At Indian restaurants, Ruth asked to take the children into the kitchen to see “how they made bread in the special oven.”
 When they flew, in the days before airplane security, she brought them to the cockpit to meet the pilots and see how things worked.
 “That level of access, and that idea that often all you had to do was ask and you could learn, I think is one of the hugest gifts she could have given me,” says Teva.

 In high school, in Grants Pass, Oregon, Teva’s keen mind and eagerness to learn led her through an assortment of independent studies, after she “tore through” the offered academics.
 There was a reading conference in women’s studies with her advanced placement English teacher, studio art class with her art teacher, and “my advanced biology teacher gave me the keys to the greenhouse, where he was growing all these different, interesting plants that aren’t available in the wild in southern Oregon.
 So I would go in on my break to the greenhouse and draw exotic plants… I’ve had so many interesting opportunities.”

-During her junior year at Hidden Valley High School, Teva studied half the time at her local community college, after having successfully petitioned the high school for the right.
+During her junior year at Hidden Valley High School, she studied half the time at her local community college, after having successfully petitioned the high school for the right.
 For her senior year, she transferred to Grants Pass High School in the city so she could take more Advanced Placement classes.

 So from Williams to Olympia and everywhere in between, the seeds of creativity continued to mix and mingle, sprouting ideas, musings and insights, all watered regularly by the imagination and intellect growing rampant in Teva’s fertile mind.

-She said, “Yes” – To love and life
+She said “Yes” – To love and life

 Teva’s career fell into place quite organically, starting with a job as program director for the Olympia Film Society, which came about after she’d volunteered for the organization while studying at Evergreen.
 That position led to work with the Seattle Poetry Festival, the inaugural Ladyfest, and various “little spots of work” for other music events, art shows and festivals.